jamesrayman/Ero/docs/euclid.md

 ### Standard Streams

-The following streams are recommended to be implemented or aliased in Euclid:
+The following streams are recommended to be implemented or aliased in Euclid.

 | Stream    | Description                                      |
 |-----------|--------------------------------------------------|